 But, Greece is facing the opposite – a strong Euro, prospect of higher interest rates and higher taxes and lower spending.
 There is sometimes talk of supply side policies to make the economy more efficient.
-There is nothing wrong with trying supply side policies, but they can’t solve the fundamental lack of aggregate demand.
+There is nothing wrong with trying supply-side policies, but they can’t solve the fundamental lack of aggregate demand.

 Even with this next round of austerity there is still no guarantee that Greece will avoid a debt default (currently put around 50%).
 Long term interest rates on Greek bonds recently rose to 16% – showing how much investors feared Greek’s ability to repay.
 (Greek austerity plan)

 It is an unfortunate situation, the macro economic management of Greece is hurting not helping.
-To a large extent it is a consequence of being in the Euro which removes independence of monetary policy and exchange rate.
+To a large extent, it is a consequence of being in the Euro which removes independence of monetary policy and exchange rate.
 It means Greece is being pushed into a corner

-There is a good case for the ECB to pursue more expansionary monetary policy to help the EU periphery, but there is no chance of this happening.
+There is a good case for the ECB to pursue a more expansionary monetary policy to help the EU periphery, but there is no chance of this happening.
 The German dominated ECB are already talking of higher interest rates to meet the threat of (oil-push) inflation.